 Every student must be registered in CANVAS.
-We are using the CANVAS for HW collection, submission time monitoring and grade assignments.
+We are using the CANVAS for monitoring attendance and participation, HW assignments, quizzes, submission time monitoring and grades.
 The HW files are submitted only through CANVAS.
-In addition, every student must bring the hard copy of the submitted HW for inspection at the beginning of the class and use it either to pass over the solutions or to present the student's solution for to the rest of the class.
+In addition, every student must bring the hard copy of the submitted HW for inspection at the beginning of the class and use it either to pass over the solutions or to present the student's solution to the rest of the class.
 Failing to do so may result in lower HW credit.
-HW is due by 1AM Thursday as instructed by CANVAS.
-If you are late, you still may use an automatic extension of 8 hours and submit the HW by 9 AM Thursday through CANVAS.
+HW is due by 1AM Saturday as instructed by CANVAS.
+If you are late, you still may use an automatic extension of 8 hours and submit the HW by 9 AM Saturday through CANVAS.
 CANVAS has a built in time cut off function and would not allow submission past the deadline or the deadline extension.
 No further extension would be provided.
 Hence, any homework passed the due date extension deadline would not be accepted for grading.

-In reporting to CANVAS every student must list on his/her assignment by the following order the following information: Student ID, Last Name and First Name as appear on the enrolment sheet.
+In reporting to CANVAS every student must list on his/her assignment the following information: Student ID, Last Name and First Name as appear on the enrolment sheet.